God and Time

 The main truth being conveyed here in the 90th Psalm, concerning the immutability of God, was written to give the reader more insight into the nature of God, not time.
 The reference to time is incidental.
 Never the less, it does give a brief, but clear description, of time's relative values.
 Here, as elsewhere, in the bible, truths are written, to communicate, with the new heart of man, placed in him by Christ, and not just to his carnal intellect.
 (Eze.
 36:26) What should be note worthy to an objective reader, however, whether he has faith in God or not, is how accurately the writer describes the relative nature of time.
 Because the Bible confirms the relative nature of time, this truth can now become a prerequisite, to help better understand the six days of the Genesis.
 The first day of creation, described in Genesis, could have been much longer than our modern period of one day.
 Since matter was expanding outward, from the point of creation, it was much more concentrated (dense) on the first day, than on the second day.
 Therefore, time advanced much slower within the sphere of created matter than it does today.
 One of our present earth days could have been equal to billions of years on that first day of creation.
 The second day would have been shorter, than the first day, but still much longer than our modern days, because the cosmos was still much more dense, than it is today.
 As the cosmos continually expanded outward, each successive day would have become shorter than the day before but much longer than the day after.
 The sum of the length of these days most certainly would have been viewed, from our present reference point, as billions of years.
 Yet, these six days, when viewed from within each of their individual reference points, could easily and most probably were only one of our present earth days in length.
 We know this is possible, because man now knows, beyond a reasonable doubt, that time is relative, throughout the material universe, just as the bible indicated in verse 4 of the 90th Psalm thousands of years ago.

 There is also another link between the 90th Psalm and the 1st chapter of Genesis, which, I believe, adds weight to what I am trying to explain here.
 Both were written by Mosses, which begs the question, did Moses have a much more sophisticated understanding of the creation, the material universe and the characteristics of time, than anyone ever supposed?
 I believe he did.
 He wrote about the relativity of time in the 90th Psalm.
 If he understood the relativity of time, enough to write about it, it would not be a huge leap, to believe, he also possessed a deep understanding of the relative passage of time in the days of the Genesis.
-Whether he did or not is a very interesting question that only God can answer, but what we definitely can know for certain from this discussion of time is this: As scientific knowledge advances, giving us a better understanding of how time works, that knowledge compliments Bible truth instead of contradicting it.
-The same is truth for all acquired scientific knowledge.
+Whether he did or not is a very interesting question that only God can answer, but what we definitely can know for certain from this discussion of time is this: With all aspects of scientific knowledge, not just the topic of time, as our scientific understanding improves, that understanding will more and more be found to compliment Bible truth, instead of disagreeing with it.